arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 ![Token section in user settings](assets/token-page.png)

 Use the following command in a Linux shell, like ADB which the previously mentioned tutorial showed how to set up.
-To get the repository on your board, replace "YOUR_FACTORY" with the name of your factory.
+To get the repository on your board, replace "YOUR_FACTORY" with the name of your Factory.
 The "-b" parameter specifies a branch to checkout after cloning the repository.
 Running this command will get the container repository, where we will put our folder.

 ```
 git clone https://source.foundries.io/factories/YOUR_FACTORY/containers.git -b devel